Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Empirical Study

-Regarding age differences, first note that the data does not reject a constant effect across age levels.
-However, potential differences also in line with the data could well be dose-related as younger users spend more time online.
+Overall, the findings do not contradict the conclusion by \cite{levy2021social} that a counter-attitudinal nudge can decrease affective polarization.
+There is weak evidence in favor of effect heterogeneity.
+Tight depolarization bounds can be obtained for users from various political ideologies but they are not statistically significant.
+Regarding age differences, the identified set excludes non-negative values for young users.
+This could be due to measurement or, if accurate, dose-related as very young users spend significantly more time online.
 Their overall activity is also likely contributing to lower attrition rates which leads to the tighter bounds reported.
 Alternatively or additionally, affective polarization is usually understood through the lens of social identity theory: People internalize partisan affiliation as part of their sense of self.
-The latter tends to be more malleable for younger people, in particular in their formative years \citep{phillips2022affective}.
-The last age at which we detect significant effects (44 years) roughly corresponds to the median age of Facebook users (43 years).
-Thus, the evidence suggests that targeting users with counter-attitudinal subscription nudges on Facebook could decrease affective polarization for a substantial share of the population.
+The latter tends to be more malleable for younger people, in particular in their formative years \citep{phillips2022affective}, which could explain larger effects.

-To put the size of effects into perspective, we compare the estimates to experimental estimate by \cite{allcott2020welfare}.
-Our unconditional DML bounds are insignificant, but the point estimates suggest that the effect of nudging towards subscribing to 1 to 4 counter-attitudinal outlets after two months is approximately between 1/7 to 1.5 times the effect of deactivating Facebook for a whole month.
-The significant bounds for conservatives, moderates, and the younger age levels suggest that, for these groups, the impact is around 1.5 times as large as the effect of deactivation.
+To put the size of identified sets into perspective, we compare the estimates to experimental estimate by \cite{allcott2020welfare}.
+The bounds for the youngest age levels suggest that, for these groups, the impact is around 0.4 to 0.9 times as large as the effect of deactivating Facebook for a whole month.
 As a limitation, note that we are comparing to an unconditional baseline from \cite{allcott2020welfare}.
 The effect of deactivation could potentially be much larger (or smaller) for these groups as well.

-All these results have to be taken with some caution given the finding by \cite{levy2021social} that the Facebook algorithm itself does not favor counter-attitudinal outlets.
-However, they suggest that Facebook has the potential to decrease or at least mitigate its effects on affective polarization in line with \cite{beam2018facebook} and \cite{yarchi2021political}.
-For further research it would be interesting to see whether typically encountered subscription advertisements run by news outlets themselves have comparable intent-to-treat effects as nudges provided by outside sources.
+For further research, targeting interventions at particular young age and particular ideological groups could provide more definitive evidence.